erickveil/erickveil.github.com/_posts/2024-01-05-How-To-Design-a-MVC-Project.md

 This code does the following:

 1. **Loads the loot table** from the JSON file in the `assets` directory when the activity is created.
-Make sure your JSON file is named `loot_table.json` and is placed in the `assets` folder.
-If you haven't created this folder yet, you can do so by right-clicking on the `src/main` directory in Android Studio, choosing `New > Directory`, and naming it `assets`.
+Make sure our JSON file is named `loot_table.json` and is placed in the `assets` folder.

 2. **Finds the button and text view** in the layout by their IDs.